Frequency Dependent Load Model

 The model considers the load as a general function of voltage for both active and reactive power \(P(V)\) and \(Q(V)\), typically using either the exponential or the ZIP Load Model [2].

-$$P(V, f) = P(V) (1 + k_p\Delta f) $$ $$Q(V, f) = Q(V) (1 + k_q \Delta f) $$
+$$P(V, f) = P(V) (1 + k_p\frac{\Delta f}{f_0}) $$ $$Q(V, f) = Q(V) (1 + k_q \frac{\Delta f}{f_0}) $$

 where \(k_p\) and \(k_q\) are the frequency variation coefficients for active and reactive power, respectively, and \(\Delta f = f - f_0\) is the frequency deviation, with \(f_0\) being the nominal frequency of the grid.
+The deviation is scaled in per-untis with respect to the nominal frequency.

 Open source implementations